-There are many different options of bars to suit different kinds of needs, so this article isn’t so much a best to least-best list, rather, a viable option for different circumstances.
-This list is definitely worth reading all the way to the bottom (I made it simple with five.)
+There are many options for bars to suit different needs, so this article isn’t so much a best-to-least-best list, but rather, a viable option for different circumstances.
+This list is definitely worth reading all the way to the bottom (I made it simple with five).

-BSc High Protein Low Carb Bar
+2. BSc High Protein Low Carb Bar

 Sticking with the trend of low carb brings us to Bsc Low Carb bars.
 Each bar is over 30% protein with less than 4g of carbs.

-These are by far some of the best tasting options on the market.
+These are by far some of the best-tasting options on the market.
 Much like the above-mentioned option, these bars have no artificial flavours and are packed full of fibre to make you feel satisfied and fuller for longer.

 Coming in 7 mouth-watering flavours, you are sure to find a flavour to suit your taste buds.
 Our personal favourites here at Mr Supplements are Choc Mint, Cookie Dough and Salted Caramel.